-Job openings for State government are posted here: State Government Job Opportunities (enter "Financial Institutions" in the Keywords box).
+Job openings for State government are posted here: State Government Job Opportunities (enter "Financial Institutions" in the Search Jobs box).

 What We Do

 - Bank and credit union examiners conduct examinations designed to assess a financial institution's overall financial condition and compliance with laws and regulations.
 In addition, these examiners will also conduct specialty examinations related to anti-money laundering, information technology, and trust activities.
 Examinations typically involve three to fifteen examiners working in a team environment.